thoughtspot/thoughtspot.github.io/_includes/content/admin-portal/authentication-saml.md

 If you choose 'no', then SAML users will not be added in ThoughtSpot upon first successful SSO login.
 Instead, you must [add users manually]({{ site.baseurl }}/admin/admin-portal/users.html).

 After you fill in all parameters, click **OK**.

+{% include note.html content="ThoughtSpot adds external users, or users that authenticate through SAML or Active Directory, to the <strong>all</strong> group by default.
+You must manually assign them to ThoughtSpot groups." %}